Standard of living in Israel: Demographics

 According to census, Israel's population is 75.4% Jewish, and 20.5% Arab.
 The Arab population comprise Arab Muslims (including Bedouins), Arab Christians, and Druze.
 About 4,000 Armenians and 4,000 Circassians live in Israel.
 There are smaller numbers of people of Jewish heritage or spouses of Jews, non-Arab Christians, and non-Arab Muslims.
 3.7% of people are not classified by religion.

 In numbers

-Israel was ranked 47 out of 194 nations in the Annual Standard of Living Index published by the International Living Magazine in 2010 (32 in 2020).
-This index is produced by a consideration of "nine categories: cost of living, culture and leisure, economy, environment, freedom, health, infrastructure, safety and risk, and climate, and also its editors opinions" Each of these is scored on a scale of 0–100, with 100 marking the highest standard.
-Israel's lower scores were for infrastructure (36) cost of living (39), economy (61), environment (68) and safety (71).
-Its higher scores were for freedom (92), health (85), climate (84), and culture and leisure (83).

 Israel was ranked 19th out of 189 nations in the Human Development Index (HDI) 2019 ranking.

-The country ranked 11th out of 155 nations in the World Happiness Report of 2017 with a rating of 7.213, landing it between Sweden and Costa Rica.
+The country ranked 4th out of 155 nations in the World Happiness Report.

+Israel was ranked 4th best performing economy according to the Economist as of 2022 and 2023.

 Modern standard of living

 Wealth and income distribution

 A 2013 Gallup survey of median household income among countries (though without taking taxes and social contributions into account), based on data collected from 2006 to 2012, found Israel to have the 21st highest median household income in the world.

 A 2014 Credit Suisse report found Israelis to be prosperous by world standards.
 Defining "wealth" as financial resources (cash, stocks, and bonds) and owned property, adjusted to deduct debt, the report found residents of Israel to be the sixth wealthiest people on average in the Middle East and Asia-Pacific region, trailing only Australia, Singapore, Japan, New Zealand, and Taiwan.
 The report also found that average Israeli wealth slightly exceeds average European wealth.
 However, the national wealth was found to be distributed slightly more inequitably than in most industrialized countries, although wealth distribution was found to be on par with some industrialized European countries and more equitable than in the United States, with about 67.3% of national assets held by the richest 10% of the population.
 This is roughly on par with some European countries, including Sweden, Austria, Norway, and Germany, as well as China, Mexico, and Saudi Arabia, while wealth is distributed more equitably across most other European countries.